ronaldteo/Diabetic-Prediction-SC1015-DataScience-Project/README.md

 * KNN is a simple algorithm that stores all the available cases and classifies the new data or case based on a similarity measure.
 However, the algorithm gets significantly slower as the number of independent variables increase.
 Our model produced the best accuracy when K = 1, where K represents the parameter that refers to the number of nearest neighbours that will be included in the majority of the voting process.

 ## Conclusion
-* Glucose has the highest correlation to whether a person has diabetes and the decision tree also concludes that glucose is the most importnat factor in determining diabetic outcome by being the root node.
+* Glucose has the highest correlation to whether a person has diabetes and the decision tree also concludes that glucose is the most important factor in determining diabetic outcome by being the root node.
 * Upsampling imbalanced data improved the model performance especially on the non-diabetic class.
 * Decision tree for an upsampled data has a higher accuracy.
 * Logistic regression has the lowest accuracy score of 72% compared to other models.